 CDA’s team accompanies diverse actors to integrate lessons and frameworks from CDA research into both what they do and how they do it.
 CDA has led advisory partnerships in more than 70 conflict-affected and fragile contexts and we know effective operations depend on a deep understanding of, and will to act responsibly within, complex local dynamics.
 Our engagements are grounded in this field experience, enable actors to learn with and from each other, are oriented towards practical application from project to policy levels.

-We engage partners and clients in medium- and long-term processes of accompaniment and coaching, to support organizational change processes that lead to sustainable changes in policy or practice within organizations and companies.
-Accompaniment includes the integration of CDA approaches, tools, and learning into strategy, operational, and programming cycles, as well as long term capacity development of teams and engagement with decision-makers.
+Institutional change – actually putting evidence into practice – takes will, trust, and expertise.
+Partners and clients engage CDA to support medium- and long-term processes of guided learning, accompaniment, and coaching that lead to sustainable changes in policy or practice within their organizations and companies.
+Specifically, we draw on current and previous collaborative learning projects and other global learning and help groups apply and operationalize what is most relevant to meet their specific needs and goals.
+Accompaniment includes the integration of CDA approaches, tools, and learning into strategy, operational, and programming cycles, as well as tailored capacity development approaches.